hwayne/learntla-v2/docs/beginner/constants.rst

 Not all values of ``S`` are meaningful for our spec.
 For example, what if we do ``S <- {}``?
 Then there's no possible values for ``seq``, so there's no possible duplicates, so the entire model is pointless.
 Or what about ``S <- {1, 2}``?
 While there are now possible values of ``seq``, they will *always* contain duplicates, so running the spec isn't particularly interesting.

-We can rule these pathological values out with the ``ASSUME`` keyword. ``ASSUME`` expressions are checks to make sure we put in correct constants.
+We can rule these pathological values out with the ``ASSUME`` keyword.
+ASSUME expressions are checks to make sure we put in correct constants.

 .. spec:: duplicates/constant_2/duplicates.tla
   :diff: duplicates/constant_1/duplicates.tla

+The expression inside an ASSUME can depend on operators and constants, but not variables.
 The ASSUME is checked before the model run even starts.
 If we try running the spec with ``S <- {1}``, we get an error:

   Error: Assumption %line% is false.